FergusDevelopmentLLC/hiking_project_fe/README.md

-# Success Pies (Front end)
+# Success Pies (React/Redux front end)

-Success pies, a tool to help you keep track of your goals in a visual manner.
+Success pies is a tool to help you keep track of your goals in a visual manner.

 ## Installation